Standing Too Close To The Golf Ball – Causes and How to Fix It

 In this demonstration, the club is moving from outside to in with a club face that matches the path, causing a pull

-We mentioned earlier how setting up too close to the ball can cause a slice, and this exact same swing path can also result in the dreaded pull hook.
+We mentioned earlier how setting up too close to the ball can cause a slice or a hook, and this exact same swing path can also result in the dreaded pull hook.
 This shot is difficult not only because it is off-line, but it will also often go a bit longer than intended, and many golf architects know that “long left” (for a right handed golfer) is a place they want to put a hazard in order to catch these exact shots.

 The pattern of swinging across the ball is exactly the same, but a player has managed to close the club face down through impact, resulting in a dead pull instead of a slice.